 Dating apps are sort of like scratch-off tickets that only cost a dollar.
 They’re accessible and momentarily gratifying, and you’ll almost immediately come to the conclusion that they belong in the trash.
-So the next time you download an app and then delete it after talking to someone who just keeps asking you to play Fortnite, use this guide.
+So the next time you download an app and immediately get sick of it after talking to someone who keeps asking you if you remember Farmville, use this guide.
 It’s full of places where you have a good chance of meeting a real-life person who shares at least one of your interests, and hasn’t already read and judged your 120-character bio.

 The New York Public Library

 Technically, the library isn’t a bar or a restaurant, but it is a place where you can meet a wholesome person who shares your love of paper things with words on them.
 Sure, there’s a chance that person will only be killing time before a dentist appointment, but it’s a risk you should be willing to take.
 Worst case scenario, you read for a couple hours and find out why Anna Karenina wasn’t too happy in her marriage.